 2. Soak it up at the Banff Upper Hot Springs

-Spend the day walking over ancient glaciers!
+Sure, it may not be right in town but one of the best things to do in Banff is to do a day trip and walk along the icefield!
 Formed about 240,000 years ago, the Columbia Icefield is the largest in the Canadian Rockies.
 About a 2.5-hour journey from Banff, the trip is well worth it.
 Besides stepping back in time, you can experience other attractions on-site including an epic glass-bottomed Skywalk!
 Make sure to dress warm (you’re walking on glaciers after all) and pack that camera!

 View this post on Instagram